Support and Information

 Download our Free Mental Health Information packs

-Our 2013 Mental Health information packs for teenagers, young adults and employees can be download for FREE by clicking on the links below and sharing with family, friends and colleagues.
+Our 2014 Mental Health information packs for teenagers, young adults, employees and Teachers can be download for FREE by clicking on the links below and sharing with family, friends and colleagues.

 WORKPLACE MENTAL HEALTH ARTICLE (Published in IBEC’s HRLink)